freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_ALTSVC_CTRL.md

 Populate the long *bitmask* with the correct set of features to instruct libcurl how to handle Alt-Svc for the transfers using this handle.

-libcurl only accepts Alt-Svc headers over a Secure Transport, meaning HTTPS.
+libcurl only accepts Alt-Svc headers over HTTPS.
 It also only completes a request to an alternative origin if that origin is properly hosted over HTTPS.
 These requirements are there to make sure both the source and the destination are legitimate.

 Alternative services are only used when setting up new connections.
 If there exists an existing connection to the host in the connection pool, then that is